INAD gene therapy is one step closer

 Image: Researchers from University College London at the 8th International NBIA Symposium in October 2022, where they presented their work.

-Full original version of the article and image source in December 2022 newsletter of the NBIA Disorders Association, p.
+Full original version of the article and image source in the December 2022 newsletter of the NBIA Disorders Association, p.
 6/7):

 https://www.nbiadisorders.org/news-events/nbia-newsletters/62-2022-newsletters/477-2022-december-newsletter